Quick answer

 Google Calendar

 Google Calendar checks subscribed feeds every 12 to 24 hours.
 There is no user setting to make it faster.
 There is no publisher setting either.
+(Google's own subscribe-to-a-calendar guide covers the From-URL flow without exposing a refresh control.)

 This is the cadence that surprises new publishers.
 An event added on Monday afternoon may not appear in Google subscribers' calendars until Tuesday morning.
 For most schedules this is fine because the next event is still days away.
 For last-minute changes it is not fine.